WICG/PEPC/explainer.md

   <tr>
    <td>line-height
    </td>
    <td>Can potentially be used to alter the position of the text in the PEPC.
-The user agent should consider hard setting this to ‘normal’ without allowing sites to override it.
+The user agent should consider hard setting this to ‘normal' without allowing sites to override it.
    </td>
   </tr>
   <tr>
    <td>cursor
    </td>
-   <td>Any values other than the predefined cursors won’t have effect (no custom cursors).
+   <td>Any values other than the predefined cursors won't have effect (no custom cursors).
    </td>
   </tr>
   <tr>
    <td>whitespace
    </td>
-   <td>User agents should consider hard setting this to ‘nowrap’.
+   <td>User agents should consider hard setting this to ‘nowrap'.
    </td>
   </tr>
   <tr>
    <td>user-select
    </td>
-   <td>User agents should consider hard setting this to ‘none’.
+   <td>User agents should consider hard setting this to ‘none'.
    </td>
   </tr>
 </table>